tari-project/rfcs/src/RFC-0122_Burning.md

     }
 ```

 For each burned output in a transaction, there needs to be a kernel.
 This means that if a transaction has two burned outputs, it needs at least two kernels.
-This stops a node from publishing an aggregated inflated commitment in the kernel.
+This prevents a node from publishing an aggregated inflated commitment in the kernel.

 ### Consensus rules changes

-When a block or transaction is received with a burned output, there:
+When a block or transaction is received with a burned output:
 * the number of `BURNED` outputs MUST equal the number of `BURNED_KERNEL` kernels exactly,
-* the commitment values of each burnt output MUST match the commitment value of each corresponding `BURNED_KERNEL` exactly.
+* the commitment values of each burned output MUST match the commitment value of each corresponding `BURNED_KERNEL` exactly.

 ### Chain balance equation changes

 Currently, when checking the total chain emission, the following equation must hold:
 $$